eriss research summary 2012-2013

 Not all of the KKN research areas (Appendix 3) are able to be covered by eriss, since not all of the required disciplines are available within the Institute.
 To address these particular gaps, collaborative projects are conducted between eriss and researchers from other organisations, and consultants are commissioned by eriss and others to undertake specific pieces of work.
 For example, KKN projects related to detailed hydrogeology or tailings management on the Ranger lease are conducted and reported separately by consultants engaged by ERA.
 A more complete picture of the scope of research work that is conducted by all parties can be obtained by referring to the minutes that are produced for the meetings of ARRTC.

-This report documents the monitoring and research projects undertaken by eriss over the 2011–12 financial year (1.7.11 to 30.6.12).
-The report is structured according to the five major topic areas in the KKN framework, noting that this year there are no papers for Jabiluka or Nabarlek.
+This report documents the monitoring and research projects undertaken by eriss over the 2012–13 financial year (1.7.12 to 30.6.13).
+The report is structured according to the five major topic areas in the KKN framework, noting that this year there are no papers for Nabarlek.

 - Ranger – current operations